audrey-shih/audrey-shih.github.io/content/authors/admin/_index.md

 ## Hey, I'm Audrey 👋

-I’m a 5th year PhD candidate in the Chemical Engineering Department at Stanford University, working with [Professor Gerry Fuller](https://fullergroup.stanford.edu/).
+I’m a Process Engineer at [Align Technology](https://www.aligntech.com/).
+I received my PhD in Chemical Engineering from Stanford University, where I worked with [Professor Gerry Fuller](https://fullergroup.stanford.edu/).

-My current work focuses on designing simple instruments to tackle complex problems in soft matter and leveraging physical properties of human-derived and synthetic biomaterials to diagnose diseases and innovate treatments.
+My PhD research focused on designing simple instruments to tackle complex problems in soft matter and leveraging physical properties of human-derived and synthetic biomaterials to diagnose diseases and innovate treatments.
 My general interests are in materials characterization of polymers and biomaterials.

-After I graduate in June 2025, I will be starting a new role as a Process Engineer at [Align Technology](https://www.aligntech.com/)!

 </div>